 We offer a free digital guidebook which has British Sign Language interpretation, audio and sub-titles.

-From March 2016 we will offer a monthly Autistic-friendly Relaxed Experience.
+From March 2016 we will offer a Autistic-friendly Relaxed Experience.

 To help you plan and prepare for your visit please see our Access page.

 If you need somewhere to stay when you are visiting Birmingham, we’ve got just the place!
 Just around the corner, and with some rooms even overlooking our courtyard, we have negotiated a corporate rate for our visitors at the Ibis Styles Hotel on Lionel Street.
-This is £65.00 per room inclusive of VAT, breakfast and wifi on weekdays and weekends throughout the year.
-This is a great offer, but if you are booking far enough in advance, you may still be able to find a cheaper rate with Ibis Styles without the link!
+This is an 8% discount for Coffin Works visitors on the usual price for the date of your stay.

 With excellent transport links and a central city-centre location, we are only a short walk from bus stops, train stations and car parks.
 For more details about walking from the train stations or driving in from the M6 and M5, please see our Directions and Parking page.